rgvlee/EntityFrameworkCore.Testing/README.md

 var mockedDbContext = Create.MockedDbContextFor<TestDbContext>();
 ```

 This requires you to have a `DbContext` with a constructor that has a single `DbContextOptions` or `DbContextOptions<TDbContext>` parameter - with the most specific constructor being used.
-Refer to the [documentation provided by Microsoft](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory#add-a-constructor-for-testing) for further information.

 ```c#
 public class TestDbContext : DbContext